Chart Color Schemes

 Byford lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Byford's population, as per AreaSearch's analysis, stands at 26,669 as of November 2025.
-This figure reflects a growth of 6,198 people since the 2021 Census, which reported a population of 20,471.
-The increase is inferred from the estimated resident population of 25,547 in June 2024 and an additional 1,058 validated new addresses post-Census.
-This results in a population density ratio of 907 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-Byford's growth rate of 30.3% since the 2021 Census exceeds both national (8.9%) and state averages, positioning it as a regional growth leader.
-Interstate migration contributed approximately 63.8% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Based on AreaSearch's analysis, Byford's population is around 26,669 as of November 2025.
+This reflects an increase of 6,198 people (30.3%) since the 2021 Census, which reported a population of 20,471 people.
+The change is inferred from the estimated resident population of 25,547 from the ABS as of June 2024 and an additional 1,058 validated new addresses since the Census date.
+This level of population equates to a density ratio of 907 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Byford's 30.3% growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 63.8% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and estimates post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends predict exceptional growth for Byford, with an expected expansion of 12,699 persons to 2041, marking a total increase of 43.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, exceptional growth, placing in the top 10 percent of Australian statistical areas, is predicted over the period with the area expected to expand by 12,699 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 43.4% in total over the 17 years.

 Frequently Asked Questions - Population